Before Halloween, we’re screening this ‘has to be seen to be believed’ horror anthology cult classic!

-In HARRY, a fiendish killer keeps the horribly mutilated body parts of his countless victims in a diabolical tourture chamber.
+In The Case of Harry Billings, a fiendish killer keeps the horribly mutilated body parts of his countless victims in a diabolical tourture chamber.

-In GRETTA, a young woman, obsessed with death, takes part in an unspeakable ritual of Russian roulette.
+In The Case of Greta Connors, a young woman, obsessed with death, takes part in an unspeakable ritual of Russian roulette.

-Finally in CLAIRE, a young woman and a Holocaust survivor are terrorized by the son of Satan!
+Finally in The Case of Claire Hansen, a young woman and a Holocaust survivor are terrorized by the son of Satan!